T3 Code - The Bridge Between CLI and GUI in AI Coding

 npx t3

-The project is early.
-The README says it plainly: "We are very very early in this project.
-Expect bugs."
-Still - over 7,000 GitHub stars in a short time.
+The project is still officially early.
+The README says it plainly: “We are very very early in this project.
+Expect bugs.”
+Even so, the repo is past 11,000 GitHub stars within roughly three months of going public.
 Something resonates here.

 The Problem T3 Code Solves